krumbunny/glazemixup.com/src/manual/background/analysis.md

 ![Leach 1234 Analysis](/images/Leach1.png)

-The Analysis tallies up the oxides and tells you the inside story.
+The analysis tallies up the oxides and tells you the inside story.
 The first thing to note is the "(mol)", which indicates that this analysis is in terms of molecules, or moles, and not by weight.
-Some molecules are heavier than others, but a heavy molecule isn't more important than a light one, so it makes more sense to look at the glaze in terms of molecule count.
+Some molecules are heavier than others, but a heavy molecule isn't necessarily more active or important than a light one.
+It makes more sense to look at the glaze in terms of molecule count.

 There are two ways to present the molecule tally: Percent and Unity.